fcrozatier/type-strip/README.md

 }
 ```

-Output with option `removeComments: true`
+Output with the `removeComments` option

 ```ts
 class Person {